HadarNeu/UserId/README.md

 ## Whats Next?
 1. **Schema validation-** add schema validation to the code via [pydantic](https://pypi.org/project/pydantic/) package.
 2. **Cache-** implement cache for the get_json() function via [FlaskCaching](https://pypi.org/project/Flask-Caching/1.10.1/) package.
-3. **Ingress controller-** add to the minikube deployment [IngressController](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/)
+3. **Ingress controller-** add ingress controller.
+[IngressController](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/)
 4. **Implement Uplift -** uplift is a version management solution that can increase the version number in every PR/ commit to main.
 [Uplift](https://upliftci.dev/)

 ## So how can YOU use this app?